mikeweltejr/EthereumPrivateLocalNetworkDemo/Readme.md

         * If you get an error complaining about Invalid RPC Json it means you did not start your node up properly. make sure you included `--rpc --rpcport 30301 --rpccorsdomain http://127.0.0.1` when starting the node.

+6. Replace the contract address in the getContract method of inboxActions.js with the address recorded in step 5.

-6. Run `node inboxActions.js` and it should output the new message you added!
+7. Run `node inboxActions.js`, and it should output the new message you added!

 ## A closer look at these files